cpaterno/csc-212-s18/lab-08/README.md

 ## Using vtest

-If you open vtest, you will notice that is a script that compiles main.cc and then runs the outputted program with arguments.
+If you open vtest, you will notice that is a script that compiles `main.cc` and then runs the outputted program with arguments.
 The argmuents are a counter that iterates up to 11.
-In main.cc, there is a switch case statement that will test different implemented features of your dynamic arrays depending on the argument.
+In `main.cc`, there is a switch case statement that will test different implemented features of your dynamic arrays depending on the argument.

-Learning how to use scripts will make your life a lot easier in the future since they allow easy and simple automation.

-Because the vtest scipt compiles and runs the code with the 11 different arguments, to test the lab, you should make changes to the main.cc and then just run vtest.
+The reason we use `vtest.sh` for validation testing, as opposed to testing everything in one run of the compiled program, is because when a false value is passed into `assert()` the report is printed and the program immediately aborts.
+Since there are multiple different situations that can cause a false assertion, the program must be repeatedly run to test that each possible failing case does in fact fail.
+This approach would be tedious, so it is preferable to automate these commands using a Bash script.
+Thus, learning how to use Bash scripts can make your life a lot easier in the future since they allow easy automation and chaining of Linux commands.

 To run vtest, simply run it like any other runnable file.
 ```
 ./vtest.sh
 ```
-If you have a permissions issue, make sure you followed the steps above involing chmod to give yourself permissions.
+If you have a permissions issue, make sure you followed the steps above involving `chmod` to give yourself permissions.

+## Submission